yulo-dev/yulo-dev/README.md

  ☀️**Hi, I’m Yulo**

-I’m a software engineer and MS ECE student at the University of Washington, with 5+ years of backend automation and data infrastructure experience.
+I’m a software/data engineer and MS ECE student at the University of Washington, with 5+ years of backend automation and data infrastructure experience.
 I build **reliable backend systems, data pipelines, and AI-powered tools** that actually ship.
 <br>
 <br>